batuhanipek05/Machine-Learning-Library/README.md

 # Machine-Learning-Library
-Machine Learning library written in Processing
+Machine Learning and Matrix Math library written in Processing

-Machine Learning library that I wrote from scratch to use in Processing Projects
+Machine Learning and Matrix Math library that I wrote from scratch to use in Processing Projects